LapisPhoenix/WelcomeToPython/welcomeToPython.md

 - Not all VScode extensions are supported on Pycharm

-For most people, I think Vscodium will better for beginners, but you can choose either one.
+For most people, I think Vscodium will better be for beginners, but you can choose either one.
 If you have used jetbrain products before, than I recommend Pycharm, if not then Vscodium.

 ### For Windows, Vscodium Users
 If youre using Vscodium, Id recommend doing one last thing, using Python's package manager (pip) we should install `virtualenv`, this will help use keep our computer enviroment clean.
-You can do this by enter the following command inside the command prompt.
-(Access the command prompt pressing `WIN+R` and typing `cmd` and pressing `ENTER`)
+You can do this by entering the following command inside the command prompt.
+(Access the command prompt pressing `WIN+R` and typing `cmd` then pressing `ENTER`)
 ```bash
 pip install virtualenv
 ```